MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/management/windows-commands/Path.md

 -   If two or more files in the command path have the same file name and extension, **path** first searches for the specified file name in the current directory.
 Then it searches the directories in the command path in the order that they are listed in the PATH environment variable.

--   If you place the **path** command in your Autoexec.nt file, the Windows operating system automatically appends the specified MS\-DOS subsystem search path every time you log on to your computer.
+-   If you place the **path** command in your Autoexec.nt file, the Windows operating system automatically appends the specified MS-DOS subsystem search path every time you log on to your computer.
 Cmd.exe does not use the Autoexec.nt file.
-When started from a shortcut, Cmd.exe inherits the environment variables set in My Computer\/Properties\/Advanced\/Environment.
+When started from a shortcut, Cmd.exe inherits the environment variables set in My Computer/Properties/Advanced/Environment.

 ## <a name="BKMK_examples"></a>Examples
-To search the paths C:\\User\\Taxes, B:\\User\\Invest, and B:\\Bin for external commands, type:
+To search the paths C:\User\Taxes, B:\User\Invest, and B:\Bin for external commands, type:

 `path c:\user\taxes;b:\user\invest;b:\bin`